 The Start of the Trials

-On the opening day of the trial, the twenty-one indicted war trial defendants took their seats in the dock at the rear of the dark paneled room.
+On the opening day of the trial, the twenty-one indicted war trial defendants took their seats in the dock at the rear of the dark-paneled room.
 Behind the defendants stood six helmeted American sentries with their backs against the wall.
 The marshal shouted, “Attention!
 All rise.
 The tribunal will now enter.”
 The judges from the four countries walked through a door and took their seats at the bench.
 Chief Judge, Sir Geoffrey Lawrence of Britain, rapped his gavel.
-“This trial, which is now to begin,” says Lawrence, “is unique in the annals of jurisprudence.”
+“This trial, which is now to begin,” said Lawrence, “is unique in the annals of jurisprudence.”

 - Count Four, “crimes against humanity,” addressed crimes committed against Jews, ethnic minorities, the physically and mentally disabled, civilians in occupied countries, and other persons.
 The greatest of these crimes against humanity was, of course, the mass murder of Jews in concentration camps—the so-called “Final Solution.”
 For an entire day, defendants listened as prosecutors read a detailed list of the crimes they were accused of committing.

 On the second day of trial, Justice Jackson delivered his eloquent opening statement for the prosecution.
 Jackson told the court, “The wrongs which we seek to condemn and punish have been so calculated, so malignant, and so devastating that civilization cannot tolerate their being ignored because it cannot survive their being repeated.
 That four great nations, flushed with victory and stung injury, stay the hand of vengeance and voluntarily submit their captive enemies to the judgment of the law is one of the most significant tributes power has ever paid to reason.”

-The prosecution case was divided into two main phases.
+The prosecution’s case was divided into two main phases.
 The first phase focused on establishing the criminality of various components of the Nazi regime.
 The second phase sought to establish the guilt of individual defendants.

-That four great nations, flushed with victory and stung with injury, stay the hand of vengeance and voluntarily submit their captive enemies to the judgment of the law is one of the most significant tributes power has ever paid to reason.
+“That four great nations, flushed with victory and stung with injury, stay the hand of vengeance and voluntarily submit their captive enemies to the judgment of the law is one of the most significant tributes power has ever paid to reason.”

 In January, a series of concentration camp victims testified about their experiences.
-The testimony was powerful, heartbreaking.
+The testimony was powerful and heartbreaking.
 Spectators wiped away tears.
-Marie Claude Vallant-Couturier, a 33-year-old French woman, was taken from France by train to Auschwitz in 1942.
-Vallant-Couturier described the scene upon arrival at the concentration camp.
-She told how a Nazi orchestra played happy tunes as soldiers separated those destined for slave labor from those that would be gassed.
+Marie Claude Vaillant-Couturier, a 33-year-old French woman, was taken from France by train to Auschwitz in 1942.
+Vaillant-Couturier described the scene upon arrival at the concentration camp.
+She described how a Nazi orchestra played happy tunes as soldiers separated those destined for slave labor from those that would be gassed.
 She also testified about a night she was “awakened by horrible cries.”
 The next day, she said, she learned of the reason.
 She explained, “We learned that the Nazis had run out of gas and the children had been hurled into the furnaces alive.”

-Near the end of the prosecution case, in February 1946, Soviet prosecutors introduced a film entitled Documentary Evidence of the German Fascist Invaders.
+Near the end of the prosecution’s case, in February 1946, Soviet prosecutors introduced a film entitled Documentary Evidence of the German Fascist Invaders.
 The film consisted mostly of captured German footage.
 It showed Nazi atrocities, accompanied by a Russian narration.
 In one scene, a boy was shown being shot because he refused to give his pet dove to an SS man.
 In another scene, naked women are forced into a ditch, then made to lie down as German soldiers—smiling for the camera—shoot them.